Maalik Wayns: The Basketball Tournament (TBT)

 In the summer of 2017, Wayns competed in The Basketball Tournament on ESPN for Team FOE, a Philadelphia based team coached by NBA forwards Markieff and Marcus Morris.
 In two games, Wayns averaged 10.0 points, 2.5 rebounds and 1.5 assists as Team FOE advanced to the Super 16 Round in Brooklyn, New York.
 FOE ended up losing 72–67 in the Super 16 against Boeheim's Army, a team composed of Syracuse University basketball alum.
 Wayns also competed for FOE in 2016 as well.
 In three games that summer, he averaged 18.0 points, 4.7 rebounds and 3.3 assists per game.

 Coaching career

 As of the 2021–22 season, Wayns serves on the Student Athlete Development staff for the Villanova Men's Basketball team.
 In his role, Wayns focuses on off-court development of student-athletes.

 On November 17, 2022, Wayns was hired as the new head coach of Camden High School's boys basketball team, succeeding Rick Brunson, who departed to join the New York Knicks coaching staff.

+On May 13, 2025, Wayns announced on social media he was leaving Camden High School, for new head coaching opportunity.
+On May 22, 2025, Maalik Wayns was announced as the next Program Director and Head Coach of the national basketball team at Skyline Prep High School in Arizona.